filecoin-project/filecoin-docs/docs/mine/connectivity.md

 Verify that the port is listening by using telnet (eg: `telnet 1.2.3.4 10240`. `nc` is also sufficient.)
 If successful, a plaintext `/multistream/1.0.0` line will be within the response.

+As an additional litmus test, you should be able to:
+- Ping your Public IP address using https://ping.eu/ping
+- Establish a TCP socket to your Public IP address and port using https://ping.eu/port-chk/

+If any of these tests fail, then your IP is not publicly dialable.

 ### Using relay endpoints

 If you do not control the NAT/Firewall that your device is behind (such as within enterprise networks and other firewalls), there is an alternative solution for you.
 You can set up a **relay endpoint** so that your miner can relay its internet traffic through an external, publicly dialable endpoint.